 Clinical Senior Investigator Scientist

-Early Life Aetiology and Mechanisms of Diabetes and Related Metabolic Disorders, and Development and evaluation of interventions in infant feeding programme, CEDAR
+Early Life Aetiology and Mechanisms of Diabetes and Related Metabolic Disorders, and Development and evaluation of interventions in infant feeding programme

 - PhD (Epidemiology), Cambridge University, UK, 2008-2011